Pransh013/snaptask/README.md

-# Go Snaptask
+# Snaptask

-A production-ready monorepo template for building scalable web applications with Go backend and TypeScript frontend.
+A task management with `Go` backend and `TypeScript` frontend.
 Built with modern best practices, clean architecture, and comprehensive tooling.

 ## Features